oci-emea-big-compute/conda-envs/README.md

 # conda-envs
 A collection of ready to use conda environments

 The templates are divided per OS version, so they should be applied to the same OS.

+As a prerequisite, you have to install anaconda or miniconda in the OS.
+In ubuntu you have to install cuda-toolkit > 12.1 and nvidia driver.

 To create an environment